-Lithuania-based Freor LT supplies refrigeration solutions to food retailers across Europe and beyond that help them reduce environmental impact and energy use.
-Freor LT equipment uses natural refrigerants and unique Hydroloop cooling system.
-The company is a technological leader in an industry which is growing, amid global trends toward more chilled and frozen food, and is strongly focused on sustainability and climate-change goals.
+Lithuania-based Freor LT supplies refrigeration solutions to food retailers across Europe and beyond, that help to reduce environmental impact and energy usage.
+Freor LT equipment uses natural refrigerants and the unique Hydroloop cooling system.
+The company is a technological leader in an industry which is growing due to global trends toward more chilled and frozen food, and is strongly focused on sustainability and climate-change goals.
 Livonia acquired a 33% stake in Freor in 2018, with the company’s management retaining a majority.

-Technologies developed and used by Freor are making commercial refrigeration solutions more environmentally friendly and energy efficient.
-The company also continually stresses goals of energy savings and waste reduction in its own and suppliers’ processes as well.
+The technology developed and used by Freor is making commercial refrigeration solutions more environmentally friendly and energy efficient.
+Freor also continually stresses the goals of energy savings and waste reduction in its own and in suppliers’ processes.

 Mindaugas Utkevičius | Mindaugas Rapolas